 - Scrub the sweet potatoes with a brush and water.

 - Poke the potatoes with a fork or knife multiple times to allow air into the potato while cooking.

-- Set on the middle of the oven straight on the rack.
+- Set in the middle of the oven, straight on the rack.
 (I put a layer of tin foil on the bottom rack to catch the drippings).

 - Cook at 400 degrees for 45 minutes, or until soft to the touch.
 Liquid should be oozing out of the holes.
 That’s the gooey sweet goodness that lets you know they’re ready.

 This recipe looks incredibly decadent, yet really only takes 30 minutes to prepare.
 It’s a bit of chopping and mixing, but most of the work happens in the oven as the sweet potatoes cook.
 Feel free to double the recipe and reheat the potato for leftovers the next day… that’s what I always do.

 Potatoes are on the EWG’s Dirty Dozen 2020 list, so I try to always buy organic.
 This list comes out each year, and ranks the most popular 47 fruits + veggies for pesticide contamination after the produce is washed and prepped for eating.
 If buying all organic produce doesn’t fit into your budget, I’d recommend at least looking for organic options (like sweet potatoes) from the Dirty Dozen list each year.
 This way you know the foods you’re consuming are as safe as possible.

 Smaller sweet potatoes are my go-to for this baked sweet potato recipe, as they are packed with flavor.
 I find that larger sweet potatoes are often more bland, and I want all the flavor I can get.

 Nutrient-powered kale slaw

 This loaded sweet potato isn’t complete without the incredible kale slaw topping.
 Just look at this star-studded cast of ingredients: